GLOBAL MARKETS-Europe holds on to ECB hope, shrugs off China slump

 But the main event of the week will be Thursday's ECB meeting.
 Sources have told Reuters the ECB may adopt a hybrid approach -- buying debt and sharing some of the risk across the euro zone while national central banks make separate purchases of their own.

+"With a Greek election only three days after the ECB decision, the likelihood of any bond buying programme including Greece remains highly unlikely given the prospect of a Syriza victory," CMC Markets chief markets analyst Michael Hewson said.

+Oil prices were weak, with Brent and WTI crude futures both down 0.8 percent, to $49.79 and $48.23 a barrel respectively.

-To read Reuters Global Investing Blog click here for the MacroScope Blog click on blogs.reuters.com/macroscope for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub (Additional reporting by Blaise Robinson in Paris; Editing by Catherine Evans)
+To read Reuters Global Investing Blog click here for the MacroScope Blog click on blogs.reuters.com/macroscope for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub (Reporting by Jamie McGeever; Additional reporting by Blaise Robinson in Paris; Editing by Catherine Evans)

 BAGHDAD, May 7 Iraq's daily oil exports averaged 3.252 million barrels per day (bpd) in April, down slightly from 3.259 million bpd the previous month, oil ministry spokesman said.